 For Healthcare Professionals

-Applies to penicillin g potassium: injectable powder for injection, intravenous solution
+Applies to penicillin g potassium: injectable powder for injection, intravenous solution.

-Hypersensitivity reactions with penicillin are more common and more serious with intravenous therapy, but have also been reported with oral therapy.
-An initial sensitizing exposure is required to stimulate the production of antigen-specific IgE before clinical manifestations of hypersensitivity are seen on the second exposure.
+Allergic reactions have been reported with all penicillins and the incidence ranged from 0.7% to 10% in various studies.
+Hypersensitivity reactions with penicillin were more common and more serious with IV therapy but have also been reported with oral therapy.
+An initial sensitizing exposure was required to stimulate the production of antigen-specific IgE before clinical manifestations of hypersensitivity are seen on the second exposure.
 There are numerous "hidden" environmental or occupational exposures to penicillin including in utero exposure, breast milk exposure, and occupational exposure.

-Hypersensitivity side effects have included immediate and delayed allergic reactions.
-Immediate reactions generally occurred within 20 minutes of use and the severity ranged from urticaria and pruritus to angioneurotic edema, laryngospasm, bronchospasm, hypotension, vascular collapse, and death.
-A different type of immediate reaction, an accelerated reaction, occurred 20 minutes to 48 hours after use and included urticaria, pruritus, fever, and, occasionally, laryngeal edema.
-Manifestations of delayed reactions to penicillin included serum sickness-like symptoms, i.e., fever, malaise, urticaria, myalgia, arthralgia, abdominal pain, and various skin rashes (ranging from maculopapular eruptions to exfoliative dermatitis).
-Hypersensitivity myocarditis, eosinophilia, allergic vasculitis, asthenia, pain, reactions resembling serum sickness (including chills, fever, edema, arthralgia, and prostration), and anaphylaxis (severe and occasionally fatal)[Ref]
+Frequency not reported: Allergic reactions, immediate allergic reactions (ranged from urticaria, pruritus to angioneurotic edema, laryngospasm, bronchospasm, hypotension, vascular collapse, death), accelerated immediate allergic reaction (included urticaria, pruritus, fever; occasionally, laryngeal edema), delayed allergic reactions (manifestations included serum sickness-like symptoms, i.e., fever, malaise, urticaria, myalgia, arthralgia, abdominal pain, various skin rashes [ranging from maculopapular eruptions to exfoliative dermatitis]), hypersensitivity myocarditis, eosinophilia, allergic vasculitis, asthenia, pain, reactions resembling serum sickness (including chills, fever, edema, arthralgia, prostration), anaphylaxis (severe and occasionally fatal)[Ref]

-Severe or fatal potassium poisoning has been reported in patients receiving continuous intravenous therapy in high doses (10 million to 100 million units/day), especially in the presence of renal insufficiency.[Ref]
+Severe or fatal potassium poisoning has been reported in patients receiving continuous IV therapy in high doses (10 million to 100 million units/day), especially when renal insufficiency was present.[Ref]

-Severe neurologic reactions were most often seen with penicillin doses of 18 million to 80 million units daily.
+Severe neurologic reactions have been reported with high dose penicillin therapy or in patients with renal dysfunction; such reactions were most often seen with penicillin doses of 18 million to 80 million units daily.
+Neurologic reactions occurred frequently in patients with renal dysfunction.
 These reactions frequently abated after discontinuation of penicillin.
 In several cases, penicillin was restarted at a lower dose with no further sequelae.
-In one review, the authors found that cerebral spinal fluid (CSF) penicillin levels were higher in patients with seizures than in those without.
-CSF penicillin levels ranged from 12 to 61 units/mL in the seizure group with the highest CSF concentrations, compared to 7.8 units/mL in the group without seizures.[Ref]
+In 1 review, the authors found that cerebral spinal fluid (CSF) penicillin levels were higher in patients with seizures than in those without.
+CSF penicillin levels ranged from 12 to 61 units/mL in the seizure group with the highest CSF levels, compared to 7.8 units/mL in the group without seizures.[Ref]

 Neutropenia resolved after penicillin was discontinued.

-A bleeding diathesis secondary to platelet dysfunction has been associated with large doses of penicillin.[Ref]
+A bleeding diathesis secondary to platelet dysfunction has been associated with large doses of penicillin.